 There are some other factors that affect the accuracy of weather forecasts, for example, the Elevation Angle of the Sun.
 The lower is angle the lower is accuracy of forecasts, such as in winter.

 It is worth noting the factors that are indirectly related to natural features.
 For example, the degree of the dustiness of the panels, which increases with prolonged hot weather without precipitation.
 As well as how much electricity will be generated after the rainfall (rain) that has washed away the accumulated dust – these factors must also be taken into account when making generation forecasts.

 Practical experience shows that the best method for predicting the generation of electricity by solar power plants is to combine/average the forecasts obtained from different models of numerical weather forecasting.
 Alternatively, averaging weather forecasts from different weather services.

 Today, solar power generation is forecasted by several major companies located in countries with developed solar power: USA (Clean Power Research, Windlogic Inc), Germany (WEPROG), Spain (IRSOLAV) and Norway (DNV-GL).
 Ukraine has yet to build its forecasting systems that will be able to become effective instruments and will be practically applicable to solar power, taking into account the specifics of both local legislation and our country’s climatic and weather conditions.
 This process requires the united efforts of the state, leading players in the solar energy market and other stakeholders as soon as possible.
-For preliminary estimation of the total annual and monthly generation for your future solar power plant located on the territory of Ukraine, please, contact Avenston company.
+For preliminary estimation of the total annual and monthly generation for your future solar power plant located on the territory of Ukraine, please, contact us.